vyos/vyos-documentation/docs/configuration/firewall/index.rst

 .. opcmd:: show firewall [name | ipv6name] <name> rule <1-9999>

-   This command will give an overview about a rule in a single rule-set
+   This command will give an overview of a rule in a single rule-set.

 Zone-Policy Overview